Rehearsed condemnations mean little to persecuted Rohingya

 As they get closer, Bangladeshi border guards standing on the beach begin furiously blowing their whistles and waving the rafts down the shore -- they are not welcome here.
 This country's resources have been stretched thin by the more than 615,000 Rohingya who have arrived since late August.
 Another 200,000 are expected in the coming weeks.

-We wade out into the muddy, warm water to try talk to them.
+We wade out into the muddy, warm water to try to talk to them.
 Up close, it becomes clear that most of them are women and children.
 Many of the men have been killed or imprisoned in Myanmar, they say.

 "Can any of you swim?"
 I ask.
 Blank, unflinching eyes stare back.
 My colleague translates for them.
 A collective shake of the head follows.